Dav-Devs/.github/profile/README.md

 ### How do we plan to achieve it?

-Different web services such as photo editor, blog, AI chatbots... e.t.c. once built will be easily attached to the core system to become part of the web suite and once fully established we start taking in requests.
+Different web services such as photo editor, blog, AI chatbots... e.t.c. once built will be easily attached to the core system to become part of the web suite and once fully established we'll start taking in requests for more services.

+#### Generally its a _Dynamic Suite_

+<small>:copyright: 2022 *Golden Developments*, <b>David Gold.</b></small>

 <!--